abelsiqueira/evplan/README.md

 Inside the folder will be a tree, like

   - plan.ev
+  - speaker
+  - rooms
   - talks
-  - rooms

 along with some hidden files.
 The file `plan.ev` includes important details of the event, such as the name, location and duration.
+Inside `participants`, there will be an example of a participant.
+Inside `rooms`, there will be an example of a room.
 Inside `talks`, there will be an example file of a plenary talk.
-Inside `rooms`, there will be an example of a room.

 Run